TheWebX/TheFloow/README.md

 * For read the popular words elaborated, use the command:
 	> mvn spring-boot:run -Drun.arguments="word"

-	OR for the specific (example for word "hello")
+* For read a specific word (example for word "hello")
 	> mvn spring-boot:run -Drun.arguments="word hello"